wmkellett/B2Bi/docs/LoggingIn.md

 2. Enter your username and password.
 If you can’t remember your password, click “Forgot your password?” and follow the prompts.
 3. Press Sign in.

 When you log in successfully, the Messages page is displayed.
-See <xref to Messages page doc>.
+See [Messages Page](MessagePage.md).